 In July 2021, St1 acquired E.ON Biofor Sverige AB.
-It is now operating under the name St1 BioGas AB, making St1 the leading biogas player in Sweden with a market share of about 30% in eved egic ojects ge AB.

-the traffic segment.
+It is now operating under the name St1 BioGas AB, making St1 the leading biogas player in Sweden with a market share of about 30% in the traffic segment.
 The company produces, imports and exports biogas and delivers it to customers through several channels.